vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Raghuvam. śa of Kālidāsa.
 Vol. I. Critical Edition with Introduction and Notes

-by Dominic Goodall & Harunaga Isaacson.
-Groningen 2003.
+by Dominic Goodall & Harunaga IsaacsoṇGroningen 2003.
 Groningen

 Oriental Studies 17.